This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Drain out the bucket of soapy water and refill it with fresh cold water.
 Dip a clean rag into the bucket and wipe the remaining soap and dirt sticking on the stone.
 Repeat the process until it looks nice and fresh.

-Dab the dry rag to soak in the moisture and let the fireplace dry in the air before using it again.
+Dab the dry rag to soak in the moisture and let the fireplace air dry before using it again.

 - All-purpose cleaner